IBM/Lale.jl/README.md

 ```
 The block of code above will jointly search the optimal hyperparameters
 of both Random Forest and Decision Tree learners and select the best
-learner while at the same time search the optimal structure of
+learner while at the same time searching the optimal hyperparameters
-the preprocessing elements, i.e., whether to use PCA or not.

-The `>>` operator is used to compose pipelines while the `+` operator
-is used to concatenate subpipelines.
-Finally, the choice operator `|`
+of the PCA.

+The *pipe combinator*, `p1 >> p2`, first runs sub-pipeline
+`p1` and then pipes its output into sub-pipeline `p2`.
+The *union combinator*, `p1 + p2`, runs sub-pipelines `p1` and `p2` separately
+over the same data, and then concatenates the output columns of both.
+The *or combinator*, `p1 | p2`, creates an algorithmic choice for the optimizer
-signifies to the `LaleOptimizer` to search and select which among
+to search and select which among `p1` and `p2` yields better results.
-its pipeline elements will be optimal.

 ### Installation
 Lale is in the Julia General package registry.
 The latest